MinThaMie/anne-greeth/page/anne-greeth-schot-vanherwijnen.md

 twitter: 'agvanherwijnen'
 location: 'Groenlo, Netherlands'
 ---
-Anne-Greeth is a team coach and an enthusiastic EmberJS contributor.
-Being a volunteer at EmberConf and EmberFest and a writer at the EmberTimes.
+I am a team coach and an enthousiastic EmberJS contributor.
+I love being a volunteer at EmberConf and EmberFest and an occasional writer for the EmberTimes.
+I love to make tech and the world an inclusive and welcoming place.